-1-59 credit hours earned1.75 GPA s 60 + credit hours earned 2.00 GPA L
+1-59 credit hours earned 1.75 GPA 60 + credit hours earned .
+2.00 GPA

 Each student's academic records will be checked following completion of the spring term.
-Students failing to maintain this standard of measurable academic progress will be placed on "Financial Aid Probation."
-These students will be given one semester to regain satisfactory academic progress.
-Failure to regain satisfactory academic progress will result in the student being placed on "Financial Aid Suspension" and the student will not be allowed to receive any type of financial assistance, including PLUS loans.
+Students failing to maintain this standard of measurable academic progress will be placed on "Financial Aid Suspension."
+The student will not be allowed to receive any type of financial assistance, including PLUS loans until the student meets SAP requirements or have an approved suspension appeal.